YushuaiJi/UnIS/README.md

 ## Datasets

-All dataset are contained in our repo and the path is:AutoIS/src/test/java/Dataset.
+All datasets can be acquired via the web we list.

 T-drive        https://dl.acm.org/doi/10.1145/1869790.1869807